 Nonsmokers and those without medical conditions or serious eye conditions that could interfere with healing are ideal candidates.

-Once you have the surgery scheduled your doctor will give you instructions for preparation.
-They may ask you to stop taking certain prescription, OTC, or herbal medications that increase bleeding.
-Only take medication that your surgeon approves.
+Once you have the surgery scheduled your doctor will give you instructions for how to prepare.
+You may be advised to stop taking certain prescription, OTC, or herbal medications that increase bleeding.

 Cosmetic eyelid surgery is typically performed as an outpatient procedure.
-On average, it takes about 45 minutes to two hours, depending upon whether or not you get other procedures done while in surgery.
+On average, it takes about 45 minutes to two hours.

 First, your surgeon will administer anesthesia.
-Blepharoplasty may be performed with local or general anesthesia.
+This could be local or general.